How to Remove Coffee Stains from Marble - A Comprehensive Stain Removal Guide

 Marble is a porous rock composed of calcium carbonate.
 This means that the rock is sensitive to acidic substances like coffee.
 Once coffee is spilled on marble, it penetrates the pores of the stone and, if not treated in a timely manner, can cause stains and discoloration.

-It is therefore crucial to remove coffee stains on marble as quickly as possible to treat to avoid permanent stains.
+It is therefore crucial to treat coffee stains on marble as quickly as possible to avoid permanent stains.
 Using coasters or waterproofing the tabletop are the best ways to prevent coffee stains.

 After the battle, everyone is a general, right?
 Since you are reading this article, it may already be too late for these tips.
 Don’t worry – we’re here to give you tips on how to remove coffee stains.